o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/procedural_prefab.md

 ## Producing procedural prefabs

 The Prefab gem needs to be enabled by the project to gain the procedural prefab feature.
-Once the gem is enable then all source scene files will start producing a default procedural prefab and the Python scripts will have the ability to produce prefabs.
+Once the gem is enabled, all source scene files produce a default procedural prefab and the Python scripts will have the ability to produce prefabs.

 {{< note >}}
 It is possible to turn off the default procedural prefab by setting the registry key "/O3DE/Preferences/Prefabs/UseProceduralPrefabs" to False.